Heartland Health Centers Thresholds

 Heartland Health Centers Thresholds - Chicago, IL

 Heartland Health Centers Thresholds is a substance and mental health treatment center located at 4423 North Ravenswood Avenue in the 60640 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Heartland Health Centers Thresholds provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
+Heartland Health Centers Thresholds provides administers naltrexone, relapse prevention from naltrexone and buprenorphine maintenance.
 Some of the treatment approaches used by Heartland Health Centers Thresholds include motivational interviewing and brief intervention services.
-Heartland Health Centers Thresholds provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
-It also provides residential treatment for substance use.
+Heartland Health Centers Thresholds provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehabilitation and regular outpatient treatment.
+It also provides residential substance use treatment.

 Address: 4423 North Ravenswood Avenue, Chicago, IL 60640